 Transfer from the nursery into the reception class is not automatic.
 Applications from children in the nursery are considered alongside those from other children.
 If applications for places in the reception class exceed the places available, places are allocated according to the admission criteria at Section A (above).

-The Clerk to the Governing Body will be able to give parents up-to-date information about the likely availability of spaces in any particular year.
+The Academy office will be able to give parents up-to-date information about the likely availability of spaces in any particular year.